-- The blind person's allowance and the married couple's age allowance. - Tax credits - Maintenance payments - Charitable donations. - Social security benefits apart from the State Retirement Pension. - Corporation tax liabilities in situations involving further overseas and group aspects and in relation to special types of company, and the application of additional exemptions and reliefs - a) The contents of the Paper F6 study guide, for corporation tax, under headings:[2] - C1 The scope of corporation tax - C2 Taxable total profits - C3 The comprehensive computation of corporation tax liability
+- The blind person's allowance and the married couple's age allowance.

+- Tax credits.

+- Maintenance payments.

+- Charitable donations.

+- Social security benefits apart from the State Retirement Pension.

-- C4 The effect of a group structure for corporation tax purposes - C5 The use of exemptions and reliefs in deferring and minimising corporation tax liabilities
+The use of exemptions and reliefs in deferring and minimising income tax liabilities: